Arka1803/MAARS_RT/Readme.md

 # Execute the Scripts inside \main\rt_schedulers
 python3 MAARS_multitaskset.py
 ```
-Execute the [python-file-name].py to generate the schedules of the task set.
-The user can copy the task-set data to the code and generate schedules.
-The schedules are generated in the directory \main\data\schedules \[scheduler-directory]\[scheduler-name].txt

 #### Step-3: Collect Attack Probability Data (Produce data for Fig. 8)

-Takes the schedule file located at main/data/schedules/ as its input.
+* Takes the schedule file located at main/data/schedules/ as its input.
 The results are exported as a CSV file to the data/attack_probability directory.
-This script takes 4 inputs (i) Schedule text file (ii) victim task ID (iii) attacker task ID (iv) victim sampling rate.
-To execute the script go to the directory \texttt{main/attack_probability}.
 The script AP_parser.py should be ran with parse arguments such as :
 ```bash
 #To generate AP with parse arguments go to \main\attack_probability
 python3 AP_parser.py file_name --v_i victim_id --v_p victim_period --a_i attacker_id

 Example: python3 AP_parser.py schedule_util_0.02-0.18_tasks_5.txt --v_i 1 --v_p 20 --a_i 4
 ```
-The experimental parameters such as attack-effective windows (AEW), attack and victim task IDs and sampling rate of victim task will be different for each task set.
+* The experimental parameters such as attack-effective windows (AEW), attack and victim task IDs and sampling rate of victim task will be different for each task set.
 The output is a CSV file that is stored in the main/data/attack_probability with the name P_[file_name].csv.
 The attack probabilities are averaged and plotted in Fig.8
 ```bash
 #To generate AP plot directly execute this inside \main\attack_probability
 python3 AP_plot.py